University of the Third Age: Central and Eastern Europe

+Spain

+With a large numbers of immigrants (aka expats) from the UK, the U3A is well represented in Spain.
+Most groups are centred around coastal areas known for english speaking populations.

+Each U3A operates independently, as there is not a single organisation overseeing U3A in Spain.
+Each U3A usually offer a range of special interest groups to members.

 Australia

 U3A began in Australia in 1984 and as of 2023, has grown to 250 U3As with approximately 100,000 members.
 These are based in metropolitan, regional and rural areas, and follow the British self-help model of teaching and learning over a wide range of subject areas, dependent upon the membership's own expertise, knowledge and skills.

 Each U3A operates independently and takes the needs and interests of their members into consideration when deciding which classes/activities they will offer.
-U3As take great pride in offering membership at very low cost so that anyone in their third age (nearing retirement and beyond) can become a member.

-Each U3A is also a member of a state/territory Network (where available).
-These networks are a great support to each U3A providing the opportunity to share ideas/tutors and resources.
+U3As offer membership at very low cost so that anyone in their third age (nearing retirement and beyond) can become a member.
+Each U3A is also a member of a state/territory Network (where available), and can share ideas/tutors and resources.

 U3AA (U3A Australia) is the national body formed by state networks to support all U3As in their state or territory with a range of resources.

-The benefits of keeping mentally, physically and socially active have been well researched and are generally accepted to ward off the worst evils of ageing and help people stay living independently in their own homes for longer.

 Canada

-The Third Age Network (TAN) is very active in Canada, however currently only within the province of Ontario.
-The head office is located at the G. Raymond Chang School of Continuing Education at Toronto Metropolitan University in Toronto> The network started in 2007 and has grown to 21 groups by 2018.
-Simon Fraser University was the first university in North America to create a series of specially designed courses for seniors at the post-secondary level.
-Its mandate was to provide educational programs for older adults that were responsive to their unique psychological and physiological characteristics.
+The Third Age Network (TAN) is active in Canada, however currently only within the province of Ontario.
+The head office is located at the Chang School of Continuing Education at Toronto Metropolitan University in Toronto.
+The network started in 2007 and has grown to 21 groups by 2018.
+Simon Fraser University was the first university in North America to create a series of courses for seniors at the post-secondary level.
+Its mandate was to provide educational programs for older adults that were responsive to their psychological and physiological characteristics.

 The Third Age Mission: "To foster Third Age Learning and share issues and solutions to common organizational challenges.
 We do this by promoting the establishment of organizations that provide opportunities for older adults to learn in a friendly, social setting and by supporting adult learning organizations in this process by sharing strategies and techniques to accomplish this goal."

 TAN runs a newsletter and hosts organization-wide symposiums and forums.
 It also provides support to local groups with things like information on speakers, networking with colleagues, data on member operations, including honoraria paid to speakers, board make up, rental costs, affordable group insurance, a regular newsletter, conferences and workshop, guidance for creating a website, internal and external communication.

-To read more about U3A in Canada, see this page on the UBC website.

-United States

-In the United States, organizations similar to U3A are called lifelong learning institutes.